t-whelan/t-whelan/README.md

 - 👨‍💻 All of my projects are available at [t-whelan@github.com](t-whelan@github.com)

-- My curriculum and expertise is based on : [ALX Africa student.
-The silicone valley of Africa.
-Real world projects, 70 hours per week.](ALX Africa student.
-The silicone valley of Africa.
-Real world projects, 70 hours per week.)
+- My curriculum and expertise is based on ALX Africa |The silicone valley of Africa. |Real world projects, 70 hours per/week

 - Passionate about: **Machine learning and AI**